 The Ins and Outs of an Allergic Reaction

 First, let’s get back to the basics.
 What does it mean to have an allergic reaction?

 An allergy is when a person has an oversensitivity to any substance, like peanuts, pollen, or latex.
-This substance is known as the allergen, and your body absolutely does not like it.
+This substance is known as an allergen, and your body does not like it.

 If you ingest or come into contact with an allergen, your body mistakenly thinks that the allergen is going to do damage, and reacts violently to fight it off.
 This search-and-destroy response from your immune system is an allergic reaction, and it can manifest in all sorts of different ways.